 Ever wish you could fish in the Fly Fishing Only sections?
 With this fishing method you can!
 I have developed a dead simple "fly" that is legal in Fly Fishing Only areas, even ones that require barbless hooks.
-It takes seconds to tie and all you need is a pair of scissors.
+It takes seconds to tie and all you need is a pair of scissors or nippers.
 You don't need a vise or any other tools!

 Learn how to tie the "Overhand Worm" and fish with "worms" even where worm fishing is not legal.
 Some states do not allow the keiryu fishing style in Fly Fishing Only areas, though.
 (Maybe it's TOO effective!)